 Back pain is ultimately caused by one or more of many factors.
 It can be due to injury, improper posture, poor ergonomics (especially with remote work), emotional stressors like anxiety and depression causing muscle tension in the back muscles.
 It may also be a result of aging and wearing down of muscles due to lack of use in our sedentary lifestyles.
 For persistent back pain it’s important to consult with your physician for proper treatment options including surgery if necessary.

-The good news is that there are a variety of treatments for chronic back pain; however it’s important to get professional consults from trained medical professionals before attempting any self-care options (such as over-the-counter medication).
-We recommend speaking with our resident Physiatrist – Dr. Jay at The VIOS Clinic if you have persistent back pain.
-Click here to make a direct booking.
+The good news is that there are a variety of treatments for chronic back pain; however, it’s important to get professional consults from trained medical professionals before attempting any self-care options (such as over-the-counter medication).
+We recommend speaking with our orthopedic and physical therapy specialists at The VIOS Clinic if you have persistent back pain.

 BLOG AUTHOR